redbooth/departure/README.md

 When an any error occurs, an `ActiveRecord::StatementInvalid` exception is raised and the migration is aborted, as all other ActiveRecord connection adapters.

+## Trouleshooting

+### Error creating new table: DBD::mysql::db do failed: Can't write; duplicate key in table (TABLE_NAME)
+There is a [https://bugs.launchpad.net/percona-toolkit/+bug/1498128](known bug) in percona-toolkit version 2.2.15 that prevents schema changes when a table has constraints.
+You should upgrade to a version later than 2.2.17 to fix the issue.

 ## Development